 The Fish Can Sing – Halldór Laxness

-An amazing, humorous novel was written by the Nobel prize winner Halldór Laxness.
+The Nobel prize winner Halldór Laxness wrote an amazing, humorous novel.
 It is about an orphan, Alfgrimur, who grew up in a simple turf cottage with an elderly fisherman and a succession of strange houseguests.

 It’s a fascinating look at life in Iceland in the early twentieth century when Reykjavik set up itself as the capital, and big fishing boats are mightier than the livelihood of simple fishers.